Alex Bass: Torquay United (loan)

 On 9 July 2018, Bass signed a new three-year contract at Portsmouth and moved on loan to National League South side Torquay United for their 2018–19 title winning season.

 Bradford City (loan)

 He moved on loan to Bradford City in January 2022.

 Southend United (loan)

 On 27 February 2021, Bass joined Southend United on an emergency loan, for the remainder of the 2020–21 season.

 Sunderland

 On 26 July 2022, Bass signed for Sunderland on a three-year deal.
+In October 2022, he scored a last-minute equaliser for Sunderland U21s against rivals Newcastle United U21s in the Premier League 2 Division Two.

+AFC Wimbledon (loan)

+On 12 July 2023, Alex Bass joined AFC Wimbledon on a season long loan.

+Notts County

+On 18 June 2024, Alex Bass joined Notts County on a three-year deal.

+Peterborough United

+On 30 June 2025, Bass joined League One side Peterborough United for an undisclosed fee, signing an initial three-year contract with the option for a further year.
+Prior to the commencement of the 2025–26 season, he suffered a broken foot in a pre-season friendly against Milton Keynes Dons, estimate to rule him out for a period of six weeks.